zoominlive/lesson_planning/INTEGRATION_GUIDE.md

 - Validate token hasn't expired

 **User Info Not Displayed:**
-- Confirm userFirstName, userLastName, username, and role are in JWT payload
+- Confirm userFirstName, userLastName, username, role, and locations are in JWT payload
 - Check token is being passed correctly via query parameter or postMessage
 - Verify iframe has loaded completely before sending postMessage

+**Location Access Denied:**
+- Ensure locations array in JWT contains valid location names
+- Verify user is attempting to access data only for authorized locations
+- Check that location names match exactly with database records

 **API Access Issues:**
 - Ensure tenant is active in our system